ClickAndMortar/AdvancedCsvConnectorBundle/README.md

   * `locale`: Select a specific locale for the label to export from the **useLabel** and **useReferenceLabel** methods
   * `capitalized`: Capitalize the value
   * `maxLength`: Integer use to shorten attribute value if necessary
+  * `defaultValue`: Default value for column if empty attribute value
 * `normalizers`: List of available normalizers used in mapping
 * `replacements`: Replace **values** by **newValue** in all columns
 * `additionalColumns`: Force static columns in CSV exported file